-For the first time ever, I not only met, but surpassed my Goodreads reading goal by reading 52 books in 2022!
+For the first time ever, I not only met but surpassed my Goodreads reading goal in 2022!

 However, I’m still extremely proud of myself for reading a book a week for a whole year!

-So, of the 52 books I read last year, here are the ones that earned a 4- or 5-star review.
+So, of the 52 books I read last year, here are the chosen few that earned a 4- or 5-star review.

-It’s not shocking that this one made the list.
-Or that it’s my only 5-star book of the year.
-Everyone was talking about this book and for good reason.
+It’s not shocking that this one made the list or that it’s my only 5-star book of the year.
+Everyone and their mama was talking about this book and for good reason.
 You won’t be able to look away.
-It’s shocking, it’s spicy, and utterly unbelievable.
+It’s shocking, it’s spicy and utterly unbelievable.
 Just read it!

 But also know that after you read it, you’ll have a book hangover.
 Nothing will seem as fast-paced or as shocking as Verity.
 The first couple of books that you read after this one will seem dull….even if they are excellent.